Search for the Higgs boson pair production in the $b\bar{b}\mu^+\mu^-$ final state at the LHC: Conclusions

 \section{Conclusions}

-This paper presents a comprehensive study of the Higgs boson pair production in the rare decay of $HH \to b\bar{b}\mu^+\mu^-$ with both the ggF and VBF production modes included for the first time.
-As both of the production rates and the kinematics strongly depend on the Higgs self-coupling $\kappa_{\lambda}$ and the $HHVV$ coupling $\kappa_{\rm{2V}}$, the analysis is performed with four different event categories, each of which focuses on one of the following cases: SM-like $\kappa_{\lambda}$, BSM $\kappa_{\lambda}$, SK-like $\kappa_{\rm{2V}}$ and BSM $\kappa_{\rm{2V}}$.
-In each of the category, the background contributions differ in rates and kinematics, and are suppressed by the dedicated cut-based or BDT approach that are optimized individually.
-The final result extraction applies fits to the combined spectrum of the di-muon invariant mass $m_{\mu\mu}$ and the di-bjet invariant mass $m_{bb}$, or to the BDT score distribution.
-With a luminosity up to 3000 fb$^{-1}$, the channel $HH\to b\bar{b}\mu^+\mu^-$ can not lead to the observation of $HH$ with the cut-based or the BDT approach discussed in this paper.
-The upper limits at 95\% confidence level on the cross-sections are then extracted.
-They are 42 (25) for the ggF $HH$ and 618 for the VBF $HH$ using the cut-based (BDT) approach, both in the unit of their SM predicted cross-section.
+This paper presents a comprehensive study of the Higgs boson pair production in the rare decay of $\text{HH} \to b\bar{b}\mu^+\mu^-$ with both the ggF and VBF production modes included to probe the Higgs self-coupling $\kappa_\lambda$ and the four-boson HHVV coupling $\kappa_{\text{2V}}$ for the first time.
+As both of the production rates and the kinematics strongly depend on the two couplings of interests, the analysis is performed with four different event categories, each of which focuses on one of the following cases: SM-like $\kappa_{\lambda}$, BSM $\kappa_{\lambda}$, SM-like $\kappa_{\rm{2V}}$ and BSM $\kappa_{\rm{2V}}$.
+In each of the categories, the corresponding background contributions are suppressed by the dedicated cut-based or BDT approach that is optimized individually.
+The final result is extracted with fits to the combined spectrum of the di-muon invariant mass $m_{\mu\mu}$ and the di-bjet invariant mass $m_{bb}$.
+With a integrated luminosity up to 3000 fb$^{-1}$, the channel $\text{HH}\to b\bar{b}\mu^+\mu^-$ can not lead to the observation of HH with the cut-based or the BDT approach discussed in this paper.
+The upper limits at 95\% confidence level on the cross-sections are then extracted using the full HL-LHC integrated luminosity of 3000 fb$^{-1}$.
+They are 47 (28) for the ggF HH and 928 for the VBF HH using the cut-based (BDT) approach, both in the unit of their SM predicted cross-section.
 The cross-section limits are also used to constrain the couplings.
-The 95\% CL constraints are $-13.1 < \kappa_{\lambda}< 18.4$ ($-10.1 < \kappa_{\lambda}< 16.1$) and $-2.1 < \kappa_{\rm{2V}}< 4.2$ using the cut-based (BDT) approach.
-The $HH \to b\bar{b}\mu^+\mu^-$ decay channel could not lead to the observation alone up to HL-LHC, but it is still able to contribute in a sizeable way to the $HH$ search combination and can be sensitive to BSM enhancement given its small rate and excellent di-muon peak.
+The constraints at 95\% confidence level are $-13.8 < \kappa_{\lambda}< 19.1$ ($-10.0 < \kappa_{\lambda}< 15.5$) and $-3.4 < \kappa_{\rm{2V}}< 5.5$ using the cut-based (BDT) approach.